mailvelope/mailvelope/Readme.md

 Check the [releases](https://github.com/mailvelope/mailvelope/releases) section for latest builds of Firefox and Chrome installation packages.

+## Client API (experimental)

+You can find the current [API Documentation](https://mailvelope.github.io/mailvelope) on GitHub pages.
+The version will correspond to the current master branch.

 ## Build instructions

 If you don’t have grunt and bower installed, yet: